spannerisms/SpriteAnimator/README.md

 * The ability to zoom in on sprites, up to 500%.
 * The ability to speed up or slow down animations.
 * The ability to view animations step-by-step, which also includes a table of what sprite sheet cells are used and how they are transformed.
+* The ability to play an animation exactly once.

 ## Other features